kubernetes/enhancements/keps/sig-api-machinery/4988-snapshottable-api-server-cache/README.md

 ##### Integration tests

-We should add a test to validate purging of watch cache.
+We should add a test to validate fallback to serving from etcd.

 ##### e2e tests